nijine-ryan/REST-API-Ticketing-System/README.md

 ( Ticketing System > localData )

    File Name                                          File Path                                                                            Description

-people.json              ------       Ticketing System > localData > people.json                  ------              people.json file used to store the static
+people.json              ------         (Ticketing System > localData > people.json )                  ------              * people.json file used to store the static
                                                                                                                          data of 5 person.

-tickets.json             ------       Ticketing System > localData > tickets.json                 ------               tickets.json file used to store the raised tickets
+tickets.json             ------         (Ticketing System > localData > tickets.json)                  ------              * tickets.json file used to store
+                                                                                                                         the raised tickets
                                                                                                                          after it get assigned to a person

-roundRobinKey.json       ------       Ticketing System > localData > .roundRobinKey.json          ------                roundRobinKey.json file is used to
+roundRobinKey.json       ------         (Ticketing System > localData > roundRobinKey.json)            ------                * roundRobinKey.json file is used to
                                                                                                                          store a number which hold the
                                                                                                                          round-robin principle between server restarts.